 Apart from an adorable cluster of islands present on Vembanad Lake, the town also has a bird sanctuary having a good variety of flora and fauna.
 Along with that, this lake is also known for its majestic houseboats.
 Apparently, tourists simply love to stay in these boats while holidaying.
 However, for staying purposes, one can also choose resorts built in Kumarakom with natural surroundings.

 The charming and engaging nature of this travel getaway is the major highlight of this tourist destination in Kerala.
-Another great reason to visit this place is the fact that one also gets the chance to experience the longest freshwater lake in India and explore the perks of being a traveller.
+Another great reason to visit this place is the fact that one also gets the chance to experience the longest freshwater lake in India and explore the perks of being a traveler.

 If you are planning to visit Kumarakom then the months of November to February would prove to be just the right time for you to visit this place.
 During the summer, the tourists may not find the temperature quite suitable and the humidity levels are also very high.

-Once upon a time, Kumarakoram used to come under the rule of King of Thekkumkur.
+Once upon a time, Kumarakoram used to come under the rule of the King of Thekkumkur.
 During those times, it became very common to have fights and local competitions in the form of boat races among the local kings.
 Yes, for this purpose, small boats which were known as Chundan Vallam or Veppu Vallam were typically used.

 In those times, the Vembanad lake was also considered to be dangerous territory, therefore, the local king gave orders to construct a fort for the sake of protecting the entrance of Kottathodu in Kumarakom.
-For this, many soldiers were employed in the geographical boundaries of this place protecting the lands against the enemy attacks.
+For this, many soldiers were employed in the geographical boundaries of this place protecting the lands against enemy attacks.
 And interestingly, some of the local places still have a 'pada' as a prefix in their names like Padakkalam and Padanilam.
 The remains of this fort’s wall are six feet broad and still can be seen near the village office of Kumarakom.

-4. House-Boat Ride in the Backwaters.
 What can be greater than this?
 Residing in an old houseboat and then sailing through the quaint and charming backwaters is what makes this whole destination quite a jaw-dropping getaway.

-6. Lakeside.
 How about taking a stroll on the lakeside while specifically enjoying the eye-catching backwater lake?
 Moreover, walking and seeing the vast skies and crystal clear blue waters would simply be a magical experience.

 Kumarakom is situated at a distance of about 2,736, 1,353, 2,352, 572 km from major Indian cities like Delhi, Mumbai, Kolkata, and Bengaluru respectively.
 Check out the following details on how you can reach here by the following means of public transport.

-By Air.
 Kumarakom doesn’t have an airport and the nearest airport is located in Kochi.
 The Kochi airport has good flight connectivity with other cities.
 After you deboard your flight, you will need to hire a cab or some other means of transportation to further cover a distance of around 70-80 km depending upon the route you take.